Places to see and things to do in Sussex

 1. Walk to nearby Chanctonbury Ring

-This is one of my favourite local spots.
-I really enjoy the walk there.
+I particularly enjoy the walk to Chanctonbury.
 It is 3 miles away and quite a steep climb but you will be rewarded by fantastic views.
 As you get closer you will go along part of a long distance footpath – the South Downs Way.

 2. Swim, windsurf or sail at the nearby coast.
 Or just watch the waves!